 All college students are required to have regular access to a personal computer and an Internet provider (some computers are available for student use in the library).
 All students are required to have a valid personal email address on file in the Registrar's Office.
 All students will be assigned a Valor e-mail address.
-This email address along with text messaging through Populi will be used to communicate with each student on behalf of faculty and administration.
+This email address along text messaging through Populi will be used to communicate with each student on behalf of faculty and administration.
+Online students are responsible for their access to the internet to submit coursework.